modular-magician/terraform-provider-google-beta/website/docs/r/dataproc_metastore_service.html.markdown

   (Optional)
   The one hour maintenance window of the metastore service.
   This specifies when the service can be restarted for maintenance purposes in UTC time.
+  Maintenance window is not needed for services with the `SPANNER` database type.
   Structure is [documented below](#nested_maintenance_window).

 * `encryption_config` -